gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws_fargate/index.md

 - A default [capacity provider strategy](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cluster-capacity-providers.html) is associated with each Amazon ECS cluster.
 If no other capacity provider strategy or launch type is specified, the cluster uses this strategy when a task runs or a service is created.
 - If a [`capacityProviderStrategy`](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_RunTask.html#ECS-RunTask-request-capacityProviderStrategy) is specified, the `launchType` parameter must be omitted.
 If no `capacityProviderStrategy` or `launchType` is specified, the `defaultCapacityProviderStrategy` for the cluster is used.

+### Metadata `file does not exist` error when running jobs

+`Application execution failed PID=xxxxx error="obtaining information about the running task: trying to access file \"/opt/gitlab-runner/metadata/<runner_token>-xxxxx.json\": file does not exist" cleanup_std=err job=xxxxx project=xx runner=<runner_token>`

+Ensure that your IAM Role policy is configured correctly and has the ability to perform write operations to create the metadata JSON file in `/opt/gitlab-runner/metadata/`.
+For testing and configuration purposes, you can use the `AmazonECS_FullAccess` policy.